BunsDev/iMO/README.md

 pontification, it doesn't merit a LaTeX paper, but
 neither should it lose out in terms of profitability.

+Isoquants are lines on a topographic map.
+Not so quant, but constraints defined a feasible region.
+Solutions always occur at a corner.

 ### not quite cross-margin, but similar idea...

-A `_balance` of QD is always staked in SP by default.
+Every QD `_balance` is auto-staked (for solvency)...
-However, staked doesn't mean illiquid...QD balances
+however, staked doesn't mean illiquid...QD balances
 may always be `transfer`ed, but there is no way to
-"unstake".
-This simply means that upon redemption
+*unstake*.
+This simply means that...upon redemption
 for 1 sDAI (after a balance has matured) there is the

-possibility of dilution, with respect to the extent
+possibility of dilution, with respect to `_get_owe`...
- to which assets exceed liabilities then...there's
-no way to unstake, only redeem the QD...stakes
-can be transferred freely by ERC20 `transfer`.

 To let liquidated debt (or anything wet) dry
  quickly: spread it thinly over a large area…